PURE CHIA SEED OIL.SOURCE OF OMEGA 3-6-9.

 The little chia seed is gaining popularity, so it’s worth a look.
 Chia seeds can be black or white (brown indicates that the seed is unripe).
 There’s no difference nutritionally.
 White or black, this little seed has a lot to be proud of.
 Let’s talk about how it all began.
 The Aztecs boast the first record of Chia as early as 3500B.C.
-It was, in fact, one of the crucial main foods in the Aztec diet.
+It was, in fact, one of the most main foods in the Aztec diet.
 The prevalence of Chia continued for quite some time.
 Later, between 1500 and 900B.C, it was grown in Mexico by the Teotihuacan and Toltec people.
 These people had some surprising uses for the chia seed.
 Aside from being eaten whole, the chia seed was anciently used for many things.
 It was used in medicine, ground into flour, mixed as an ingredient in drinks, and pressed for oil.
 It was useful in that it could be stored for relatively long periods of time (perfect for traveling).
 In addition to these practical uses, the chia seed ran deeper in the blood of the Aztecs.
 It was sacred and used as a sacrifice in religious ceremonies.

-Like many of the ancient grains, chia was lost for a at the same time as.
+Like many of the ancient grains, chia was lost for a even as.
 The Spanish, when they came conquering, banned chia on account of its religious uses.
 It survived in certain regions of Mexico and has resurfaced for our modern-day use (Lucky us!).
 Some scientists, nutritionists, and farmers teamed up to cultivate chia commercially in Argentina.
 Today, chia is grown in several Latin American countries, but its main producer is fast becoming Australia.
 Unlike our recent ancestors, we have easy access to chia.
 What a great addition to a healthy diet!
 Being high in dietary fiber, chia helps promote bowel regularity and healthy stool.
 The rich fiber content in chia seeds also helps people feel more full quicker because it absorbs a considerable amount of water and immediately expands in the stomach when eaten.